-2. Section 12(d)(1)(J).
+2. Section $12(\underline{d})(\underline{1})(\underline{J})$.

-Applicants request an order of the Commission exempting from the provisions of Section 12(d)(1) any loans or advances by Fidus SBIC to the Company that may be deemed to violate Section 12(d)(1) if the loans or advances were construed as purchases by Fidus SBIC of the securities of the Company representing indebtedness.
+Applicants request an Order of the Commission exempting from the provisions of Section 12(d)(1) any loans or advances by Fidus SBIC to the Company that may be deemed to violate Section 12(d)(1)(A)(ii) or (iii) if the loans or advances were construed as purchases by Fidus SBIC of the securities of the Company representing indebtedness.
 Section 12(d)(1)(J) permits the Commission to conditionally or unconditionally exempt any person or transaction from any provision of Section 12(d)(1) if and to the extent that the exemption is consistent with the public interest and the protection of investors.

-With respect to the exemption from Section 12(d)(1) allowing Fidus SBIC to make loans or advances to the Company without creating a prohibited purchase of securities from a related BDC, Fidus SBIC's wholly-owned subsidiary status and consolidated financial reporting with the Company will both eliminate the possibility of overreaching and prevent confusion as to the financial status of the Company to the company's stockholders, who are the investors that the 1940 Act is intended to protect.
+With respect to the exemption from Sections 12(d)(1)(A)(ii) and (iii) allowing Fidus SBIC to make loans or advances to the Company without creating a prohibited purchase of securities from a related BDC, Fidus SBIC's wholly owned subsidiary status and consolidated financial reporting with the Company will both eliminate the possibility of overreaching and prevent confusion as to the financial status of the Company to the company's stockholders, who are the investors that the 1940 Act is intended to protect.